-FIXED ALTERNATION
+FIXED SEQUENCE

-- 1. This sequence is used when no alternation is required and when pump 1 should normally be lead pump.
-Other pumps may be made lead by setting Parameter P.39. - Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - 3.
-Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - 4.
-Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 5.
+- This sequence is used when no alternation is required and when pump 1 should normally be lead pump.
+Other pumps may be made lead by setting Parameter P.39. - 2.
+Discrete Inputs programmed as Pump 1-4 Disable inputs may be used to disable pumps. - 3.
+Discrete Inputs programmed as Call Pump 1-4 Last inputs may be used to assign pumps to standby status. - Discrete Inputs programmed as Sequence Inputs 1-4 may be used to set the lead pump. - 5.
 Parameter P.39 may be used to set the lead pump. - 6.
-The Pump Stop Mode (Parameter P.17) has no effect on this sequence. - Automatic Alternation Enable/Disable (Parameter P.18) has no effect on this sequence. - 8.
+The Pump Stop Mode (Parameter P.17) has no effect on this sequence. - 7.
+Automatic Alternation Enable/Disable (Parameter P.18) has no effect on this sequence. - 8.
 The External Alternation feature will not function when using this sequence. - 9.
-If connected to a SCADA system, the lead pump position may be set by writing to Register 40022 (Same as Parameter P.39). - Time Based Alternation using Parameter P.51 will not function when using this sequence.
+Sequence may also be controlled remotely through a Scada System.
+See "Force Lead Pump Position", on Page 33 (Page A16). - Time Based Alternation using Parameter P.51 will not function when using this sequence.

-Always 1st 2nd 3rd 4th
+Always 1st 2nd 3rd 4th ↓

-↓ ↓ ↓ ↓

-SIMPLEX PUMP1 PUMP2 PUMP3 PUMP4
+SIMPLEX PUMP1 PUMP2 CALL PUMP4

-P.13 = 1 CALL CALL CALL CALL
+P.13 = 1 CALL CALL CALL

-DUPLEX PUMP1 PUMP2 PUMP3 PUMP4
+DUPLEX P.13 = 2 PUMP1 PUMP2 PUMP3 PUMP4

-P.13 = 2 CALL CALL CALL CALL
+CALL CALL CALL CALL

 TRIPLEX PUMP1 PUMP2 PUMP3 PUMP4

 P.13 = 3 CALL CALL CALL CALL

 QUADRAPLEX PUMP1 PUMP2 PUMP3 PUMP4

 P.13 = 4 CALL CALL CALL CALL